Language-Research-Technology/LDaCA-website-revamp/content/posts/ldaca-metadata-ecosystem-eresearch-2022.md

 This work is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

-This presentation will look at how a Metadata Standard - RO-Crate, with Metadata Profile (the Language Data Commons) is being developed and implemented.
+This presentation will look at how a Metadata Standard - RO-Crate - with Metadata Profile (the Language Data Commons) is being developed and implemented.
 Two major collections are collaborating on the standard, PARADISEC and the Language Data Commons of Australia (LDaCA).
 This ongoing standardisation effort for language data is designed to improve interoperability, reduce costs for data migration and allow storage on disk, object storage or in archival repositories.

 [RO-Crate] is a linked-data metadata system which allows discovery metadata (Who, what where) based on the widely adopted Schema.org vocabulary to be seamlessly integrated with more discipline specific metadata.
 RO-Crate uses metadata profiles to provide guidance for packaging resources for particular disciplines and purposes.